claireattias/Python/README.md

 ### PyPoll

-Create a Python script that analyzes the vote-counting process from poll data election_data.csv
+This activity creates a Python script that analyzes the vote-counting process (election_data.csv) by calculating:

-Calculate:

 -The total number of votes cast